[Small logo of Thornwood girl] MARK's first movie since Mother Ghost ready for Hollywood

 -- Click "play" arrow to begin video display of YouTube stream --

-As top-rated syndicated morning show personalities, Mark Thompson and Brian Phelps of the Los Angeles based "Mark and Brian Show" entertain audiences LIVE with their dauntless comedy weekday mornings from 6:00 am to 10:00 am PCT on radio.
+As top-rated syndicated morning show personalities, Mark Thompson and Brian Phelps of the Los Angeles based "Mark and Brian Show" entertained audiences LIVE with their dauntless comedy weekday mornings from 6:00 am to 10:00 am PCT on radio for 25 years.
 Jump to the KLOS Internet site.

 Mark & Brian worked